sfg-autonomous-systems/sfg_apt_repo/README.md

 ### Configure Organization Secrets

-> [!warning]
+> [!important]
 > Once the organization secret is created, delete the downloaded `.pem` file.
-If the key is ever lost or compromised, do not attempt to recover it; generate a new key and update the secret.
+If the key is ever lost or compromised, do not attempt to recover it; generate a new key and update the secret instead.

 1. Navigate to the organization's **Settings** > **Secrets and variables** > **Actions**.
 2. Click **New organization secret** and create the following secret for the app ID: